 Surprisingly, all but one woman enthusiastically said yes, despite saying they believed there was really no difference in cohabitation and marriage.

 While these women and many like them believe living together and marriage are basically the same, consider these statistics:

 Most of the women in the focus group said they want to avoid the pain of divorce.
-Unfortunately, many people don’t understand that relationship dynamics without relationship structure increases that risk.
+Unfortunately, many people don’t understand that relationship dynamics without relationship structure increase that risk.

 If you’re in a serious relationship and wonder if you should take your relationship to the next level, think carefully.
 Instead of moving in together, consider taking a class that will help you know if you have learned all of the different skills that can help your relationship last a lifetime.